Platinaa777/JwtTokens/README.md

 # JwtTokens
-Minimal API with Authentication on JWT Tokens
+API with Authentication on JWT Tokens